grntlrduck-cloud/gocrud/README.md

 # gocrud
-Sample project using Go, Postgres, and AWS implementing a simple CRUD REST API
+Sample project using Go, SurrealDb, and AWS implementing a simple CRUD REST API